digitalocean/terraform-provider-digitalocean/docs/resources/app.md

   - `value` - The value of the environment variable.
   - `scope` - The visibility scope of the environment variable.
 One of `RUN_TIME`, `BUILD_TIME`, or `RUN_AND_BUILD_TIME` (default).
   - `type` - The type of the environment variable, `GENERAL` or `SECRET`.
-* `route` - An HTTP paths that should be routed to this component.
+* `routes` - An HTTP paths that should be routed to this component.
   - `path` - Paths must start with `/` and must be unique within the app.
   - `preserve_path_prefix` -  An optional flag to preserve the path that is forwarded to the backend service.
 * `health_check` - A health check to determine the availability of this component.